jacobjencson/disparu/README.md

 This is the code for Disparu, the candidate scanning page for an HST search for failed SNe.
-The page interacts with the Disparu database (PostgreSQL), and llows for the filtering and scanning of candidates detected in difference imaging.
+The page interacts with the Disparu database (PostgreSQL), and allows for the filtering and scanning of candidates detected in difference imaging.
 The software is primarily authored by Jacob Jencson with lots of help and advice from Phil Daly.